-Anis Amri on the run 'alone,' says Italian official
+Anis Amri: 3 arrested, including his nephew

 Amri's mother: 'I want the truth

-Amri's mother, Nour Elhouda Hassani, said her son called last Friday to catch up.
-Nothing had struck her as odd.
+Amri's mother, Nour Elhouda Hassani, said her son called last Friday to catch up and that nothing had struck her as odd.

 "All we talked about was how are you and how is everything.
 I did not notice anything strange about him," she said, speaking to CNN exclusively from her family's home in the small Tunisian town of Oueslatia.
 "When he calls me, he was playful and always laughing.
 He was not an extremist, he was like all young men around here.
 He always went out and drank alcohol."